Science and Global Studies - S2003

 This course is designed for students who aspire to be leaders in creating social change.
 Combining global studies with studies in fundamental science will give you the skill set to understand the complex challenges facing cultures and communities around the world and the opportunity to apply your knowledge to affect change.
 Through this combination, you will not just think globally but study globally as well with overseas travel a requirement of the course.

-With three global studies specialisations (International studies, International relations or Global cultural literacies - including a language) and a comprehensive range of science majors, flexibility is king with this program.
+With four global studies specialisations (International studies, International relations, Human rights or Cultural competence - including a language) and a comprehensive range of science majors, flexibility is king with this program.

 This course leads to two separate degrees: